status-im/nimbus-eth2/docs/the_nimbus_book/src/withdrawals.md

     If you ever wish to switch it later, the only option is to exit your validator and then create a new one.

 !!! note
-    Nimbus will allow you to broadcast the `BLS-to-Execution-Change` message only after the Capella hard-fork is activated on 12th of April 2023.
+    After the Capella hard-fork (activated on 12th of April 2023), Nimbus allows you to broadcast the `BLS-to-Execution-Change` message.

 !!! tip
     The specified withdrawal address doesn't need to match the [fee recipient address](./suggested-fee-recipient.md) used by your validator.